AdobeDocs/experience-platform.en/help/query-service/data-governance/ad-hoc-schema-labels.md

 ## Edit labels

 To edit data labels for your ad hoc schema, select the [!UICONNTROL Labels] tab.
-This labels workspace allows you to apply and edit labels to your ad hoc schema fields and control access permissions through the UI.
+The labels workspace allows you to apply and edit labels to your ad hoc schema fields and control access permissions through the UI.
 All fields within the ad hoc schema are represented here.

 ## Edit labels for the schema or field